-The Trust, on behalf of the Fund, and the Adviser have retained Strive Asset Management LLC, 6515 Longshore Loop, Suite 100, Dublin, OH 43017, to serve as sub-adviser for the Fund.
-Subject to the supervision and oversight of the Adviser and the Board, and pursuant to a Sub-Advisory Agreement between the Adviser and the Sub-Adviser (the "Sub-Advisory Agreement"), the Sub-Adviser is responsible for selecting the investments for each Fund in accordance with the investment objective, policies and limitations of the Fund.
+The Trust, on behalf of the Fund, and the Adviser have retained Strive Asset Management LLC, at 6555 Longshore Street, Suite 220, Dublin, OH 43017, to serve as sub-adviser for the Fund.
+Subject to the supervision and oversight of the Adviser and the Board, and pursuant to a Sub-Advisory Agreement between the Adviser and the Sub-Adviser (the "Sub-Advisory Agreement"), the Sub-Adviser is responsible for selecting the investments for the Fund in accordance with the investment objective, policies and limitations of the Fund.
 The Sub-Adviser is not responsible for selecting broker-dealers or placing the Fund's trades.
-Rather, the Sub-Adviser constructs the overall portfolio and provides trading instructions to the Adviser and, in turn, the Adviser is responsible for selecting broker-dealers and placing the Fund's trades.
+Rather, the Sub-Adviser is responsible for selecting broker-dealers and placing the Fund's trades.